-Like T cells, natural killer cells can be engineered to better recognize a specific tumor.
+Like T cells, NK cells can be engineered to better recognize a specific tumor.
 But they have a couple of advantages.
 One is that they can detect more chemical signals of tumors than T cells.
 Another is that they are less prone to attacking healthy tissue than T cells are.
-This means it’s possible to give patients natural killer cell therapies derived from healthy donors with less risk of the foreign cells attacking the patient’s body.
+This means it’s possible to give patients NK cell therapies derived from healthy donors with less risk of the foreign cells attacking the patient’s body.

-Natural killer cells have shown great potential for treating blood cancer, but their applications might not stop there.
-“One of the biggest challenges moving forward is how to build on the developments in the field and harness natural killer cell therapies for the treatment of solid cancers,” Anders Holm, COO & Head of Business Development of Oslo-based Zelluna Immunotherapy, told me.
+NK cells have shown a great potential for treating blood cancer, but their applications might not stop there.
+“One of the biggest challenges moving forward is how to build on the developments in the field and harness NK cell therapies for the treatment of solid cancers,” Anders Holm, COO and Head of Business Development of Oslo-based Zelluna Immunotherapy, told me.

-In June, the Norwegian biotech raised €7.5M to tackle solid tumors using natural killer cells.
-To do this, the company is blending these cells with another emerging technology based on T cell receptors (TCRs), which can detect cancer proteins that are normally hidden within the tumor cell.
+In June last year, the Norwegian biotech raised €7.5M to tackle solid tumors using NK cells.
+To do this, the company is blending NK cells with another emerging technology based on T cell receptors (TCRs), which can detect cancer proteins that are normally hidden within the tumor cell.

-“TCRs are a well-validated solid tumor-targeting mechanism.
-When coupled with the killing capacity of natural killer cells, we believe this approach could be a highly effective and safe treatment option,” Holm explained.
+“TCRs are a well-validated solid tumor targeting mechanism.
+When coupled with the killing capacity of NK cells, we believe this approach could be a highly effective and safe treatment option,” Holm explained.

-One of the main bottlenecks in natural killer cell therapies is understanding the interactions between these innate immune cells and the target cancer cell.
+One of the main bottlenecks in NK cell therapies is understanding the interactions between the NK cell and the target cancer cell.
 These interactions can determine the effectiveness of the treatment, as well as any potential undesired effects such as life-threatening levels of inflammation.
 Studying these interactions often takes a few days.
 However, Amsterdam-based LUMICKS offers a solution to shorten this time to 15 minutes.

-In July, LUMICKS announced a collaboration with the Dutch biotech Glycostem to improve the screening of natural killer cells and make it easier to select the best cells for developing into cell therapies.
+In July last year, LUMICKS announced a collaboration with the Dutch biotech Glycostem to improve the screening of NK cells and make it easier to select the best cells for developing into cell therapies.

-Overall, natural killer cell therapies display an increasing enthusiasm from researchers and investors, which has translated into significant investments.
-Going forward, one of the main directions of companies in the field is to expand these cell therapies to more tumor types.
+Overall, NK cell therapies display an increasing enthusiasm from researchers and investors, which has translated into significant investments.
+Going forward, one of the main directions of companies in the field is to expand NK cell therapies to more tumor types.